PaddlePaddle/PaddleSpeech/docs/source/tts/README.md

 # Parakeet
-Parakeet aims to provide a flexible, efficient and state-of-the-art text-to-speech toolkit for the open-source community.
+Parakeet aims to provide a flexible, efficient, and state-of-the-art text-to-speech toolkit for the open-source community.
 It is built on PaddlePaddle dynamic graph and includes many influential TTS models.

 <div align="center">
   <img src="../../images/logo.png" width=300 /> <br>